 Adelaide River War Cemetery

-The heroes song was created from the experience Peter Barnes had in visiting the Adelaide River War Cemetery (114 kms south of Darwin) in the Northern Territory and seeing the graves of Australians who gave their lives in the service and defence of their country.
+The Australian War Heroes Song, in the video below, was created from the experience Peter Barnes had in visiting the Adelaide River War Cemetery (114 kms south of Darwin) in the Northern Territory and seeing the graves of Australians who gave their lives in the service and defence of their country.
 Peter felt he should do something within his capabilities to honour the memory of such incredible sacrifice.

 A total of 434 war graves marked by bronze plaques are contained in the Adelaide River War Cemetery.